jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 ---
 title: "How to Use Gorilla Mux"
 date: 2022-04-24T14:20:51+09:00
-draft: true
+draft: false
 ---

 Welcome back to my guide, *A Gentle Intro to Golang Web Development*.
 Last time, we looked at how to write handlers for our web app.
 Now that we know how muxes and handlers work, it is time to use a more sophisticated tool.
-While Go does have an amazing `net/http` package, there are certain features that `gorilla/mux` provides that makes our lives easier.
-Witout further ado, let's get into part 3.
+While Go does have an amazing `net/http` package, there are certain features that `gorilla/mux` provides that make our lives easier.
+Without further ado, let's get into part 3.

-### Why should I use this package to begin with?
+### Why should I even use this package?

-If the standard library is so good, then why should we even bother to use `gorilla/mux`?
+If the standard library is so good, why should we even bother to use `gorilla/mux`?
 There are a couple of reasons.

-- It can extract variables from path.
+- It can extract variables from the URL path.

-- It has support for subrouters, which you can use to group similar routes.
+- It supports subrouters, which you can use to group similar routes.

 - You can match routes via domains, prefixes, methods, and more.

-- Along these useful features, you still enjoy a low learning curve thanks to the package implementing the `http.Handler` interface, making it compatible with the standard library.
+- The learning curve isn't steep, thanks to the package implementing the `http.Handler` interface, making it compatible with the standard library.

 There are more features that I haven't listed here, but these are the most used features. `gorilla/mux` is a mature package with extensive documentation and a wide userbase, so it will be easier to get help online when you are stuck.